Sparse Bayesian vector autoregressions in huge dimensions: Empirical forecasting application

+Considering forecasting accuracy across models reveals that our proposed VAR($1$)-FSV with a DL($1/k$) prior displays excellent forecasting capabilities, outperforming all competitors.
+Amongst the VAR($1$) models, DL($1/K$) and NG($0.1$) also do well, and the Bayesian Lasso (NG($1$)) as well as the Minnesota prior with medium shrinkage (Min($0.01$)) show decent performance.
+Clearly, DL($1/2$) overfits and Min($0.001$) overshrinks.
+Note that higher lag orders seem to rarely increase predictive accuracy.
+However, comparing the differences between the benchmark pure FSV models and the VAR-FSV models considered, we find that explicitly modeling the conditional mean improves the forecasting accuracy in practically all cases.

-To investigate whether forecasting performance is homogenous over time, Figure~\ref{fig:relCumLPSsome} visualizes the cumulative log predictive scores (LPS) relative to the zero-factor FSV model over time.
+To investigate whether forecasting performance is homogeneous over time, Figure~\ref{fig:relCumLPSsome} visualizes the cumulative LPSs relative to the zero-factor FSV model over time.
 The benefit of the flexible SV structure in the VAR residuals is particularly pronounced during the 2008 financial crisis which can be seen by comparing the solid lines to the broken lines.
 During this period, time-varying covariance modeling appears to be of great importance and the performance of models that ignore contemporaneous dependence deteriorates.
-This finding is in line with, e.g., \cite{kas:spa}, who reports analogous results for US asset returns.
+This finding is in line with \cite{kas:spa} who reports analogous results for US asset returns.
 The increase in predictive accuracy can be traced back to the fact that within an economic downturn, the correlation structure of our dataset changes markedly, with most indicators that measure real activity sharply declining in lockstep.
 A model that takes contemporaneous cross-variable linkages seriously is thus able to fully exploit such behavior which in turn improves predictions.